oblinger/HookAnchorApp/Prj/2018-00 UF Docs/ufPublish/ufElements.md

 			- can be constants within that scope, or a reference to a slot in the scope
 			- ???

-**Solution #1a** -- Variation within a context is only dependent upon the bindings of immediate children slots in parent tree, but not in descendents of parents.
+**Solution #1 a** -- Variation within a context is only dependent upon the bindings of immediate children slots in parent tree, but not in descendents of parents.
 - Thus mod-counters can be used within the space tree to track change.
 	- new instances can be shaped according to current class spec
 	- changes in slots could leave old instances on old tree